-- (a) to ensure that an adequate level of public road infrastructure is provided throughout the Richmond Valley LGA to handle heavy haulage; - (b) provide an administrative framework for the levying of contributions against development involving heavy haulage; - (c) authorise the Council to impose conditions under section 94 (s94) of the Environmental Planning and Assessment Act 1979 when granting consent to development on land to which this Plan applies; - (d) ensure that the existing community is not burdened by the accelerated provision of local and distributor road infrastructure resulting from the decreased life of road infrastructure due to developments involving heavy haulage; - (e) provide a comprehensive strategy for the assessment, collection, expenditure, accounting and review of development contributions on an equitable basis; and - (f) provided for contributions levied under this Plan to be increased annually based upon the Australian Consumer Price Index (CPI).
+- (a) to ensure that an adequate level of public road infrastructure is provided throughout the Richmond Valley LGA to handle heavy haulage; - (b) provide an administrative framework for the levying of contributions against development involving heavy haulage; - (c) authorise Council to impose conditions under section 7.11 (formerly s 94) of the Environmental Planning and Assessment Act 1979 when granting consent to development on land to which this Plan applies; - (d) ensure that the existing community is not burdened by the accelerated provision of local, distributor and regional road infrastructure resulting from the decreased life of road infrastructure due to developments involving heavy haulage; - (e) provide a comprehensive strategy for the assessment, collection, expenditure, accounting and review of development contributions on an equitable basis; and - (f) provide for contributions levied under this Plan to be increased annually based upon the Australian Consumer Price Index (CPI).

+2.4.
 Commencement of this Plan

-This Plan was adopted by Council on 15 October 2013 and commences from the date on which public notice is published, pursuant to clause 31(4) of the Environmental Planning & Assessment Regulation 2000.
+The Plan (Version 1) was first adopted by Council on 15 October 2013 and commenced when public notice was published on 23 October 2013, pursuant to clause 31(4) of the former Environmental Planning and Assessment Regulation 2000.